Brexit’s Imminent Arrival & Great Britain’s Political State of Inertia

 Prior to the referendum, members of Parliament who were pro-Brexit, otherwise known as “Brexiteers” promoted their political stance to the British people by appealing to the public’s sense of nostalgic nationalism.
 Brexit was presented to the public as being a shot in the collective arm of renewed British pride.
 This was highlighted by Brexiteers referring back to the days of the British Empire when the country ruled over a goodly portion of the world as the largest colonial superpower.

-In his February 2018 article published in The Guardian entitled “Britain’s Imperial Fantasies Have Given Us Brexit” Gary Younge succinctly sums up the overall political climate in Britain during the months which led up to the referendum by saying “…if memories of the war made some feel more defiant, recollections of empire made them deluded.”
+In his February 2018 article published in The Guardian entitled “Britain’s Imperial Fantasies Have Given Us Brexit” Gary Younge described the overall political climate in Britain during the months which led up to the referendum by saying “…if memories of the war made some feel more defiant, recollections of empire made them deluded.”

 Despite looking back to a time in the historical past when Britain governed over numerous foreign populations, the majority of Brexiteers envisioned Brexit enabling the United Kingdom to have the authority of reducing the number of foreign immigrants allowed into the country rather than being required to fulfill an immigrant quota placed upon them by the EU.